Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 Are you tired of running through the whole initial dungeon over and over?
 Not anymore!

 This mod allows you skip all the boring details of Irenicus' dungeon.
-You can even collect the items normally found within the dungeon.
+You can even collect all the items normally found within the dungeon.
 Just inspect the rubble of the destroyed building on Waukeen's Promenade.
 As a bonus you will also get some experience and may find a bit of pocket change.